TELEVISION POLICY MANUAL

 If you make a mess, clean it up.
 You are responsible for the cleanliness of the television studio when you are working on a show, even if you did not make the mess.

 Food and drink are not allowed in the Control Room, the Sound Room, the Studio, or Master Control.
-Food and drink are allowed in the Newsroom and in the front hallway.
-The exception to this is that water is allowed in the Studio for the anchors and for Valley Spotlight guests.
+Food and drink are allowed in the front hallway.
+The exception to this is that water is allowed in the Studio for the anchors and guests.
 Food and drink containers will be disposed of immediately following their use in the hall wastebaskets.

 Tobacco of any kind is not allowed in any Tech building.
 This includes the studio, master control or the main lobby area of Tech Television.
 Arkansas law requires that all state buildings be tobacco free.
 Please dispose of it before entering the building.

-In order to maintain a neat appearance of the studio, Friday will be cleanup day, the Graduate Assistant, or Chief Engineer will dispose of any items left in the studios (clothing, CD’s, dishes, etc.).
-This also includes videotapes left in master control.
+In order to maintain a neat appearance of the studio, all students will participate in cleaning up after every show.
 Be sure to take out what you bring in, it can and will save you much frustration later.

 Please practice good physical hygiene in order to make the studio environment more pleasant for all.